devopsengineerDan/Daniel_project/Backup.md

 ====================================================================================================================================

+        ✅✅✅ ETERNAL, IMMUTABLE , PERFECT ✅✅✅
+        ✅✅✅ HEROES THAT WERE OF OLD, WARRIORS OF THE RENOWN ✅✅✅

        🚀 MAN    ---> SPIRIT THAT WANTS TO CONQUER/GAIN ALL
        🚀 WOMAN  ---> SPIRIT THAT WANTS TO LOVE/GIVE ALL
        ------------------------------------------------